-Immediately after his death as a few people arrived, then hospice, and then the funeral home, there was a complete sense of peace and joy in my heart.
+Immediately after his death, as a few people arrived, then hospice, and then the funeral home, there was a complete sense of peace and joy in my heart.
 All was well.
 No words can explain the feelings God provided to me at that moment.

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
-If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
+Please do so if you have not signed up for my email list.
+I send out bi-monthly newsletters and behind-the-scenes information.